top of page

 Einar Haugen, Werner Betz ve Uriel Weinreich, ödünçleme çalışmalarının öncüleri olarak kabul edilebilir.

-Einar Haugen, Werner Betz, and Uriel Weinreich can be considered as pioneers of the studies on borrowing words.
+Einar Haugen, Werner Betz, and Uriel Weinreich can be considered pioneers of the studies on borrowing words.

 Bütün bu olağanüstü güvenlik önlemleri terör örgütü El-Kaide’nin önemli isimlerinden Louai Sakka için.